What is cleft lip and palate?

 Swimming and ear infections

 About 30% of children born with cleft lip and/or palate have a syndrome.
 Here is a list of the commonest syndromes and where you can go for more information and support.

-Down’s syndrome – read our booklet Down’s Syndrome and Childhood Deafness and visit the Down’s Syndrome Association’s website www.downs-syndrome.org.uk.
+- Down’s syndrome – and visit the Down’s Syndrome Association’s website www.downs-syndrome.org.uk

 Acknowledgements and references

-We are grateful to Mr Raouf Chorbachi, Consultant Audiovestibular Physician with Great Ormond Street Hospital for Children NHS Trust and North Thames Regional Specialist Cleft Lip and Palate service for his guidance in preparing this webpage.
+We are grateful to Mr Raouf Chorbachi, Consultant Audiovestibular Physician with Great Ormond Street Hospital for Children NHS Trust and North Thames Regional Specialist Cleft Lip and Palate service for his guidance in preparing these webpages.

 Full references for this webpage are available by emailing firstname.lastname@example.org.